 “The truth is about 80 percent of women will end up doing a poo in labour,” Edwina admits.
 “And nobody can really prepare you any further other than to say that this may well happen to you, and that’s just because of the way your body is designed to birth.”

-“It actually means you’re right at the end of your labour and just about to meet your baby!” she points out.
+There is a plus side to the poo situation, as Edwina points out: “It actually means you’re right at the end of your labour and just about to meet your baby!”
+Phew!